wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 enabled or not.
 Publishing a null variant should be entirely optional.
 If one is published, a wheel variant enabled installer must select in priority the null variant.
 If none is published, fallback on the non-variant wheel instead.
 The non-variant wheel is also used if variant support is explicitly disabled by an installer flag.

-### Opt-in vs Opt-out

-Wheel variants should be supported using an opt-out approach.
-This ensures that wheel variants work seamlessly out of the box, providing users with optimal performance and compatibility with minimal maintenance burden.
-Plugins will be automatically installed into an isolated environment, enabling variant support without user intervention.

-For scenarios requiring explicit control, providers can be marked as optional.
-In these cases, users must explicitly enable the providers, but they will still benefit from automatic provider installation.

 ### Variant Properties System